openbraininstitute/platform-docs/docs/overview/README.md

 It is possible to be part of a `Virtual Lab`, but not part of a `project`.

 ## Configuration and Deployment
-The AWS infrastructure required for the Blue Brain Open Platform is exclusively managed through infrastructure-as-code.
+The AWS infrastructure required for the Open Brain Platform is exclusively managed through infrastructure-as-code.
 We use Terraform to configure and deploy the different components of the platform, including setting up IAM policies, security groups, or tagging.

 Each service is defined on its own Terraform module and operates independently from the rest of the services.